BIOLOGY - At Risk Animal Species Richness

 - At-risk bird species are found through Central Minnesota.

-When combined, these three metrics produce a composite picture of at-risk species distribution with scores that range from 14 to 64.
-The highest scores trend from central to eastern Minnesota and the lowest scores centered in the Minnesota River Valley.
-View maps »
+When combined, the highest scores trend from central to eastern Minnesota and the lowest scores centered in the Minnesota River Valley.

 This index provides an excellent complement to the Animal Species Richness Index.
 For example, a watershed may have a high score for the number of species present, but a higher number of the at-risk species may reflect changing habitats or changes in land uses.
 Jelks et al. (2008) stated that habitat alteration, fragmentation, and non-native species are the main threats to at-risk species.
 Habitat alteration was the listed cause for 92% of the inland at-risk fishes of North America.